-Electoral rolls - Rārangi pōti
+Electoral rolls | Rārangi pōti

-The preliminary electoral roll, containing both resident and non-resident ratepayer electors, will be available for public inspection from 15 July 2022 to 12 August 2022.
-All registered electors (as at 12 August 2022) whose name is on the final electoral roll will be issued voting packs.
+The preliminary electoral roll, listing all resident and non-resident ratepayer electors, will be available for public inspection from 4 July 2025 to 1 August 2025.
+All registered electors (as at 1 August 2025) whose names are on the final electoral roll will be issued voting packs.